-Port Neches Police Department responses & arrests: Sept.
+Port Neches Police Department arrests & responses: Sept.
 20-26 - Port Arthur News

 - Eric Fornols, 42, aggravated assault with a deadly weapon

-Port Neches police calls Sept.
+Port Neches Police Department officers responded to the following calls from Sept.
 20 to Sept.
-26
+26:

 Sept.
 20